SummerSlam (2015): Background

-The event was supposed to take place at the Izod Center in East Rutherford, New Jersey, but due to its closure in April 2015, the event was relocated to the Barclays Center in Brooklyn, New York.
+The 28th annual SummerSlam was originally set to take place at the Izod Center in East Rutherford, New Jersey, but due to its closure in April 2015, the event was relocated to the Barclays Center in Brooklyn, New York and was the first of four consecutive SummerSlam events at the venue.

 SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-Announced on October 13, 2014, the 2015 event was the 28th SummerSlam and was scheduled to be held on August 23, 2015, at the Barclays Center in Brooklyn, New York.
-In addition to airing on PPV, the event was available to livestream on the WWE Network.
+Announced on October 13, 2014, the 28th SummerSlam was scheduled to be held on August 23, 2015, at the Barclays Center in the New York City borough of Brooklyn, New York.

-The Izod Center in East Rutherford, New Jersey was originally supposed to host SummerSlam (which would have been the fourth SummerSlam held at this venue after the 1989, 1997, and 2007 events), but due to its closure in April 2015, the event was moved to the Barclays Center.
+The Izod Center in East Rutherford, New Jersey was originally booked to host SummerSlam (which would have been the fourth SummerSlam held at this venue after the 1989, 1997, and 2007 events), but due to its closure in April 2015, the event was moved to the Barclays Center.
 Tickets went on sale on March 14 through Ticketmaster.
 Additionally, WWE increased SummerSlam's length to four hours, a length previously reserved only for WrestleMania.
-The event was also scheduled as the second night of what WWE billed as a "triple-header" at the Barclays Center, with NXT TakeOver: Brooklyn having taken place the previous night, and Raw the following night.
+The event was also scheduled as the second night of what WWE billed as a "triple-header" at the Barclays Center, with NXT TakeOver: Brooklyn having taken place the previous night, and then Raw the following night.